 Kernel’s deployment process is as simple as it is fast.
-We take your code from local to production in 2 seconds or less: no configuration files to manage, no complex CI/CD pipelines to set up.
-Just deploy and go.
+We take your code from local to production in seconds.
+There are no configuration files to manage or complex CI/CD pipelines.

 Once you deploy an app on Kernel, you can schedule its actions on a job or run them from other contexts.
-You can also run actions multiple times in parallel by making multiple invocations as needed.
+You can even run actions multiple times in parallel.

 Deploy the app